kserve/kserve/docs/samples/autoscaling/README.md

 ```

 ### Load InferenceService with concurrent requests
 Send traffic in 30 seconds spurts maintaining 5 in-flight requests.
-Also use `kfserving-ingressgatway` as your `INGRESS_GATEWAY` if you are deploying KFServing as part of Kubeflow install, and not independently.
+Also use `kfserving-ingressgateway` as your `INGRESS_GATEWAY` if you are deploying KFServing as part of Kubeflow install, and not independently.
 ```
 MODEL_NAME=flowers-sample
 INPUT_PATH=../tensorflow/input.json